Tactile Labels Deliver the ‘Feel Appeal’ to Consumers

 Brand owners know that their packaging needs to be on point in order to stand out on shelves and online.
 But with so many products fighting for attention, bold color choices or unique container shapes may not be enough.
-Over the last few years one of the break-out stars in the packaging world has been tactile labels.
+Over the last few years the break-out stars in the packaging world have been tactile labels.

 Seeing is believing.